rdbliss/WebAdpyser/README.md

 # WebAdpyser

 __WebAdvisor__, [according to Ellucian](http://www.ellucian.com/Software/Colleague-WebAdvisor/),

-"presents real-time information such as community news, services, e-commerce capabilities, and e-learning offerings—all from one central and secure location."
+> [P]resents real-time information such as community news, services, e-commerce
+> capabilities, and e-learning offerings—all from one central and secure
+> location.

 It is terrible.
 The less anyone has to interact with it, the better.
 To that end, __WebAdpyser is a class/script that can currently scrape section